-At least two drivers with space for 6 or 8 bikes will be driving to the start from southwest BC.
-They will be willing to take your bike, on a first-come, first-served basis.
-They will expect you to cover some of their expenses, and that will be between you and them.
+One driver with space for 6 bikes will be driving to the start from Vancouver Island.
+Another will rent an enclosed trailer to take up to 18 from the Lower Mainland.
+They will take your bike, on a first-come, first-served basis for a $50 fee (covering the trailer rental and extra gas) that will be between you and them.
 Ask the organiser to put you in touch.

 Fort St John: One or two club members will open their spare bedrooms or basement floors to riders.
 Contact the ride organiser to be put in touch.
-We may ask one of the local hotels or motels for a group rate.
-The ride starts at a 24-hour McDonalds.
+There are several hotels in the area.
+The ride starts at the 24-hour McDonald's.

-Boston Bar: There will be a manned control at Canyon Alpine Motel, a few km north of Boston Bar.
+Boston Bar: There will be a staffed control at Canyon Alpine Motel, a few km north of Boston Bar.
 This is 344 km into the 600-km ride.
-You need to book your own room.
-Our volunteer will check you in, and have your key in his room.
+The rooms are already booked.
+Most likely, our volunteer will check you in, and have your key in his room.
 He will have cold breakfast foods and hot coffee available.

 Tsawwassen: You can shower and sleep at the finish control, Ron & Kathleen Stewart’s house.
 Recovery beverages will be available.
 There is a motel and a Coast hotel in Tsawwassen, as well as plenty of restaurants & pubs.
 Metro-Vancouver-based riders might want to leave their cars at the Stewart house before heading north to FSJ.

-Duncan: We will get a group rate at the Travelodge for Thursday and Friday nights.
+Duncan: We have a group rate at the Ramada for Thursday and Friday nights.
 You will book your own room.
 This is two blocks from the Dog House restaurant, the starting point for the last leg.

 Victoria: Several club members in Victoria will be willing to host riders at the end of the week.
 There are bike-friendly hotels a few km from the finish.